|

 Air

-Bangkok Airways operate 2 flights a day to Sukhothai from Bangkok’s Suvarnabhumi Airport.
+Bangkok Airways operates 2 flights a day to Sukhothai from Bangkok’s Suvarnabhumi Airport.

 Visiting the Sukhothai Historical Park was a thoroughly enjoyable experience and I highly recommend adding it to your Thailand itinerary.